chetanbg1/cbgwork1/README.md

 Index - performance tuning method, allows faster retrieval of records from the table
         create an entry for each value
+	indexes are database objects which help in retrieving records quickly and more efficiently query syntax- create index INdex_name on table_name(col1,col2);
+		drop index index_name on table_name;

 Unique Index - index does not allow the field to have duplicate values if the column is unique indexed
                if a primary key is defined, a unique index can be applied automatically